liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 You can find a complete reference for what these properties mean by viewing the [properties documentation](http://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html).

-### Configuring your Documents and Media File Store
+### Configuring Your Documents and Media File Store

 Your next task is to review your Documents and Media configuration.
-You will already have a configuration on your old version of Liferay.
 Look at [`Document Library documentation`](/discover/portal/-/knowledge_base/7-0/repository-types#document-library-store-options) to see all the options in Liferay 7 before executing an upgrade process.
+There is, however, one important piece of configuration that has changed.
+The way you specify the location for the file store is no longer in the `portal-ext.properties` file.

-The way you specify the location for the file store has changed.
-For example, if you use the default store but don't want to store the files in the default location (`[Liferay Home]/data/document_library`), you need to create a file called `com.liferay.portal.store.file.system.configuration.FileSystemStoreConfiguration.cfg`
+If you use the default store but don't want to store the files in the default location (`[Liferay Home]/data/document_library`), you need to create a file called `com.liferay.portal.store.file.system.configuration.FileSystemStoreConfiguration.cfg`